trasors/HanfSolar-MPPT-Series-1-modbus-protocol/README.md

 I wanted to be able to query the controller over Bluetooth for logging and graphing purposes, however the modbus register documentation for this device is none existant (or not easily found).

 Below are the results of my findings.
-Please note, whilst these findings are useful for my purpose, they are not conclusive, so use/treat with caution.
+Please note, whilst these findings are useful for my purpose, they are based on observation and not conclusive, so use/treat with caution.

 # Hardware
 The bluetooth device in the controller is a DX-BT18 device.
 The device name is BT18 and the default password is 1234.
 There is a microswitch on the module that probably boots it into AT mode (not tested)